Why do Babies Wake?

 • Flushed skin

-To try and bring your child’s temperature down you might like to try:
+To help bring your baby's temperature down, you can try:

-• Change the fabric grade of their sleepwear to suit room temperature.
+• Changing the fabric weight of their sleepwear to suit the room temperature

-• Move your child to a more well-ventilated room if possible.
+• Moving your baby to a cooler, well-ventilated room if possible

 Signs your baby is too cold